ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Method Evaluation Detail on ViStoryBench

 We conduct our tests using the grayscale test version of the "Image Generation" model on the Doubao homepage~\cite{doubao2024}, dated April 27, 2025.

-Since this image generation model only supports uploading a single image, we employ a sorting method similar to that used in Morphic Studio to prioritize characters and selected the highest-priority character to upload as a single reference image.
+Since this image generation model only supports uploading a single image, we employ a sorting method similar to that used in MorphicStudio to prioritize characters and selected the highest-priority character to upload as a single reference image.

 The prompt used during generation was (translated to English): "This is an image of the protagonist \textless character\_name\textgreater.
 Next, please generate storyboard scenes based on the protagonist's image and the script I provide.
 The script for the first scene is as follows: \textless shot\_prompt\textgreater."
 We perform multiple rounds of generation in one session to obtain the desired consistent image results for one story.